GLOBAL VAPING BANS COME INTO FORCE

 But think of the children!
 The US is saying that “teen vaping” is an epidemic and is scrambling to piece together a narrative that supports this to enforce these bans.
 Even institutional healthcare professionals in some corners of the EU have jumped on the bandwagon.

 Prof Charlotta Pisinger, the chair of the European Respiratory Society Tobacco Control Committee said:

-Right so the use of an e-cigarette before any known long-term negative health affects have been proved is already being referred to as an epidemic, by a medical professor?
-Okay… I thought she might know the definition but clearly that’s not important if your advocating for some kind of UK vape ban.
+Right so the use of an e-cigarette before any known long-term negative health affects have been proven is already being referred to as an epidemic, by a medical professor?
+Okay… I thought she might know the definition but clearly that’s not important if you’re advocating for flavour bans.